 Living in Bradenton, FL

 According to 2011 census estimates, approximately 50,200 people live in Bradenton.
 Although not far from the major cities of Tampa and St. Petersburg, or the popular tourism hub of Sarasota, Bradenton maintains its own distinct culture and easygoing pace of life as the county seat of Manatee County.
 With the natural beauty and recreation provided by the Manatee River, as well as the cultural offerings downtown, people looking for apartments in Bradenton will have many reasons to enjoy the area.

-Bradenton Work and Study
+Bradenton Opportunities for Work & Study

 With easy access to the University of South Florida Sarasota-Manatee just to the south, Bradenton is a great place for local students.
 Campuses of the State College of Florida, Sarasota-Manatee and Lake Erie College of Osteopathic Medicine are located in Bradenton, and the Manatee Technical Institute adds to the local educational options.